-- (hb) RECOMMENDING ANY PERSON TO ANY POSITION IN A PRIVATE ENTERPRISE WHICH HAS A REGULAR OR PENDING OFFICIAL TRANSACTION WITH HIS/HER OFFICE, UNLESS SUCH RECOMMENDATION OR REFERRAL IS MANDATED BY (1) LAW, OR (2) INTERNATIONAL AGREEMENTS, COMMITMENT AND OBLIGATION, OR AS PART OF THE FUNCTIONS OF HIS/HER OFFICE; - (ii) DISCLOSING OR MISUSING CONFIDENTIAL OR CLASSIFIED INFORMATION OFFICIALLY KNOWN TO HIM/HER BY REASON OF HIS/HER OFFICE AND NOT MADE AVAILABLE TO THE PUBLIC, TO FURTHER HIS/HER PRIVATE INTERESTS OR GIVE UNDUE ADVANTAGE TO ANYONE OR TO PREJUDICE THE PUBLIC INTEREST; - (jj) SOLICITING OR ACCEPTING, DIRECTLY OR INDIRECTLY, ANY GIFT, GRATUITY, FAVOR, ENTERTAINMENT, LOAN OR ANYTHING OF MONETARY VALUE WHICH IN THE COURSE OF HIS/HER OFFICIAL DUTIES OR IN CONNECTION WITH ANY OPERATION BEING REGULATED BY, OR ANY TRANSACTION WHICH MAY BE AFFECTED BY THE FUNCTIONS OF HIS/HER OFFICE.
-THE PROPRIETY OR IMPROPRIETY OF THE FOREGOING SHALL BE DETERMINED BY ITS VALUE, KINSHIP OR RELATIONSHIP BETWEEN GIVER AND RECEIVER AND THE MOTIVATION.
-A THING OF MONETARY VALUE IS ONE WHICH IS EVIDENTLY OR MANIFESTLY EXCESSIVE BY ITS VERY NATURE; - (kk) OBTAINING OR USING ANY STATEMENT FILED UNDER R.A.
-6713 FOR ANY PURPOSE CONTRARY TO MORALS OR PUBLIC POLICY OR ANY COMMERCIAL PURPOSE OTHER THAN BY NEWS AND COMMUNICATIONS MEDIA FOR DISSEMINATION TO THE GENERAL PUBLIC; - (II) UNFAIR DISCRIMINATION IN RENDERING PUBLIC SERVICE DUE TO PARTY AFFILIATION OR PREFERENCE; - (mm) DISLOYALTY TO THE REPUBLIC OF THE PHILIPPINES AND TO THE FILIPINO PEOPLE; - (nn) FAILURE TO ACT PROMPTLY ON LETTERS AND REQUESTS WITHIN FIFTEEN (15) DAYS FROM RECEIPT, EXCEPT AS OTHERWISE PROVIDED IN R.A.
-6713 AND IN ITS IMPLEMENTING RULES; - (00) FAILURE TO PROCESS DOCUMENTS AND COMPLETE ACTION ON DOCUMENTS AND PAPERS WITHIN A REASONABLE TIME FROM PREPARATION THEREOF; - (pp) FAILURE TO ATTEND TO ANYONE WHO WANTS TO AVAIL HIMSELF/HERSELF OF THE SERVICES OF THE OFFICE OR TO ACT PROMPTLY AND EXPEDITIOUSLY ON PUBLIC PERSONAL TRANSACTIONS;
+(hh) RECOMMENDING ANY PERSON TO ANY POSITION IN A PRIVATE ENTERPRISE WHICH HAS A REGULAR OR PENDING OFFICIAL TRANSACTION WITH HIS/HER OFFICE, UNLESS SUCH RECOMMENDATION OR REFERRAL IS MANDATED BY (1) LAW, OR (2) INTERNATIONAL AGREEMENTS, COMMITMENT AND OBLIGATION, OR AS PART OF THE FUNCTIONS OF HIS/HER OFFICE;

+(ii) DISCLOSING OR MISUSING CONFIDENTIAL OR CLASSIFIED INFORMATION OFFICIALLY KNOWN TO HIM/HER BY REASON OF HIS/HER OFFICE AND NOT MADE AVAILABLE TO THE PUBLIC, TO FURTHER HIS/HER PRIVATE INTERESTS OR GIVE UNDUE ADVANTAGE TO ANYONE OR TO PREJUDICE THE PUBLIC INTEREST;

+SOLICITING OR ACCEPTING, DIRECTLY OR INDIRECTLY, ANY (jj) GRATUITY, FAVOR, ENTERTAINMENT, LOAN ANYTHING OF MONETARY VALUE WHICH IN THE COURSE OF HIS/HER OFFICIAL DUTIES OR IN CONNECTION WITH ANY OPERATION BEING REGULATED BY, OR ANY TRANSACTION WHICH MAY BE AFFECTED BY THE FUNCTIONS OF HIS/HER THE PROPRIETY OR IMPROPRIETY OF FOREGOING SHALL BE DETERMINED \mathbf{BY} ITS VALUE.
+RELATIONSHIP KINSHIP OR BETWEEN GIVER AND RECEIVER AND THE MOTIVATION.
+A THING OF MONETARY VALUE IS ONE WHICH IS EVIDENTLY OR MANIFESTLY EXCESSIVE BY ITS VERY NATURE;

+(kk) OBTAINING OR USING ANY STATEMENT FILED UNDER R.A.
+6713 FOR ANY PURPOSE CONTRARY TO MORALS OR PUBLIC POLICY OR ANY COMMERCIAL PURPOSE OTHER THAN BY NEWS AND COMMUNICATIONS MEDIA FOR DISSEMINATION TO THE GENERAL PUBLIC;

+(II) UNFAIR DISCRIMINATION IN RENDERING PUBLIC SERVICE DUE TO PARTY AFFILIATION OR PREFERENCE;

+(mm) DISLOYALTY TO THE REPUBLIC OF THE PHILIPPINES AND TO THE FILIPINO PEOPLE;

+(nn) FAILURE TO ACT PROMPTLY ON LETTERS AND REQUESTS WITHIN FIFTEEN (15) DAYS FROM RECEIPT, EXCEPT AS OTHERWISE PROVIDED IN R.A.
+6713 AND IN ITS IMPLEMENTING RULES;

-- (qq) FAILURE TO FILE SWORN STATEMENTS OF ASSETS, LIABILITIES AND NET WORTH, AND DISCLOSURE OF BUSINESS INTERESTS AND FINANCIAL CONNECTIONS; AND - (rr) FAILURE TO RESIGN FROM HIS/HER POSITION IN THE PRIVATE BUSINESS ENTERPRISE WITHIN THIRTY (30) DAYS FROM ASSUMPTION OF PUBLIC OFFICE WHEN CONFLICT OF INTEREST ARISES, AND/OR FAILURE TO DIVEST HIMSELF/HERSELF OF HIS/HER SHAREHOLDINGS OR INTERESTS IN PRIVATE BUSINESS ENTERPRISE WITHIN SIXTY (60) DAYS FROM SUCH ASSUMPTION OF PUBLIC OFFICE WHEN CONFLICT OF INTEREST ARISES: PROVIDED, HOWEVER, THAT FOR THOSE WHO ARE ALREADY IN THE SERVICE AND A CONFLICT OF INTEREST ARISES, THE OFFICIAL OR EMPLOYEE MUST EITHER RESIGN OR DIVEST HIMSELF/HERSELF OF SAID INTERESTS WITHIN THE PERIODS HEREIN-ABOVE PROVIDED, RECKONED FROM THE DATE WHEN THE CONFLICT OF INTEREST HAD ARISEN; - [Engaging in activities that aid, support, agitate, or espouse the overthrow of a duly constituted authority;] - (ss) Engaging in or supporting acts of insurrection, rebellion, sedition, and other crimes against public order as defined in Title Three, Book Two of the Revised Penal Code and commission of crimes against national security and the law of nations as defined in Title One, Book Two, Chapters One, Two, and Three of the Revised Penal Code; and - (tt) All other grounds for disciplinary action [provided or] AS may be provided for by law. - 28
+- (00) FAILURE TO PROCESS DOCUMENTS AND COMPLETE ACTION ON DOCUMENTS AND PAPERS WITHIN A REASONABLE TIME FROM PREPARATION THEREOF: - (pp) FAILURE TO ATTEND TO ANYONE WHO WANTS TO AVAIL HIMSELF/HERSELF OF THE SERVICES OF THE OFFICE OR TO ACT PROMPTLY AND EXPEDITIOUSLY ON PUBLIC PERSONAL TRANSACTIONS; - (qq) FAILURE TO FILE SWORN STATEMENTS OF ASSETS, LIABILITIES AND NET WORTH, AND DISCLOSURE OF BUSINESS INTERESTS AND FINANCIAL CONNECTIONS; AND - (rr) FAILURE TO RESIGN FROM HIS/HER POSITION IN THE PRIVATE BUSINESS ENTERPRISE WITHIN THIRTY (30) DAYS FROM ASSUMPTION OF PUBLIC OFFICE WHEN CONFLICT OF ARISES.
+INTEREST AND/OR FAILURE TO DIVEST HIMSELF/HERSELF OF HIS/HER SHAREHOLDINGS \mathbf{OR} INTERESTS IN PRIVATE BUSINESS ENTERPRISE WITHIN SIXTY (60) DAYS FROM SUCH ASSUMPTION OF OFFICE WHEN CONFLICT OF INTEREST ARISES: PROVIDED, HOWEVER, THAT FOR THOSE WHO ARE ALREADY IN THE SERVICE AND A CONFLICT OF INTEREST ARISES, OFFICIAL OR EMPLOYEE MUST EITHER RESIGN OR DIVEST HIMSELF/HERSELF OF SAID INTERESTS WITHIN PERIODS HEREIN-ABOVE PROVIDED, RECKONED FROM THE DATE WHEN THE CONFLICT OF INTEREST HAD ARISEN;

+[Engaging in activities that aid, support, agitate, or espouse the overthrow of a duly constituted authority;]

+- (ss) Engaging in or supporting acts of insurrection, rebellion, sedition, and other crimes against public order as defined in Title Three, Book Two of the Revised Penal Code and commission of crimes against national security and the law of nations as defined in Title One, Book Two, Chapters One, Two, and Three of the Revised Penal Code; and - (tt) All other grounds for disciplinary action [provided or] AS may be provided for by law.